 Will factoring hurt my business reputation?

-No. Factoring is a mainstream financing tool used by businesses of all sizes.
-Your clients receive a professional notice directing payments to the factoring company — this is standard practice in industries like staffing, trucking, and construction.
-Most B2B clients are familiar with factoring arrangements.
+No way.
+Factoring is a well-established financing tool used by businesses of all sizes.
+Your clients will receive a professional notice to direct payments to the factoring company, which is pretty standard in industries like staffing, trucking, and construction.
+Most B2B clients already know how factoring arrangements work.

 How quickly can I start factoring?

-Most applications are approved within 24 hours.
-Once approved, you can submit your first invoice and receive funding the same day.
-There is no lengthy onboarding period or setup process.
+Most applications get the green light within 24 hours.
+Once approved, you can submit your first invoice and get your funding on the same day.
+There’s no drawn-out onboarding or complex setup process to worry about.